Our Story in Sandy Spring, MD

 Homes On Quaker Lane

 Homes on Quaker Lane is an important part of our history at Friends House Retirement Community.
-Although we are a separate entity, we continue to serve the senior population with the same dedication and passion.
+Although we are a separate entity, we continue to serve the senior population with the same dedication and passion – including a shared commitment to affordable care.
 Residents of Homes on Quaker Lane have access to the arts and crafts center, computer lab, fitness center, and our community room.
 The building is located on campus and a short enclosed walk away from the Friends House Bistro and Gym.
 Homes on Quaker Lane is operated by Homes for America and Humphrey Management.